Offices worldwide

 Additionally, having European bank accounts streamlines collaboration between businesses registered in St Kitts and Nevis and those situated in Europe or America.

-7. Attractive taxation system.
 St Kitts and Nevis is often referred to as a tax haven because it doesn’t tax personal income, capital gains, inheritance, or wealth.
 Any income earned outside the country is also not taxed.

-8. Inheritance of citizenship.
 Children and grandchildren of St Kitts and Nevis citizens can obtain the country’s passport by descent.
 The only requirement is to prove their parents or grandparents are citizens of St Kitts and Nevis.
 It doesn’t matter under which grounds the ancestors obtained their passports.

-9. Living and retiring in a paradise.
-St Kitts and Nevis has a pleasant climate, numerous beaches, and close proximity to nature.
+St Kitts and Nevis has a pleasant climate, numerous beaches, and proximity to nature.
 Its small population of around 47,500 people makes it a perfect place for calm and slow-paced living.

 How to get St Kitts and Nevis citizenship